BUAdvDev2023/production-tracking/README.md

 - The application uses HTTPS with a self-signed certificate for development purposes.
 - Passwords are hashed before storing in the database.
 - Role-based access control is implemented to restrict access to certain features.
+- Password expiration is enforced for non-admin users (90 days).

 ## Additional Information